yuantailing/CPCF/README.md

 # CPCF

 It is a C++ library provides primitives for building cross-platform native systems and applications.
-It is refactored from a collection of codes accumulated when I was doing research on Computer Graphics/Vision and Distributed Systems in MSR and ICT/CAS since 2002.
+It is refactored from a collection of codes accumulated when I was doing research on Computer Graphics/Vision and Distributed Systems in ICT/CAS, MSRA and MSR since 2002.

 The library favors performance (more speed, less resource) over simplicity and maintainability, use with caution.
+It is designed for all major platforms: Windows, Linux, MacOSX and mobile platforms iOS and Andriod.
+Only three desktop platforms are intensively tested. iOS should be fine, Andriod is not tested for a long time.

 ### Major Components

 ##### Data Manipulation
 * `rt::TypeTraits` Extensible type traits framework
-* `rt::String/String_Ref` Memory efficient strings operations and expression (not NULL-terminated)
+* `rt::String/String_Ref` Memory efficient strings operations and expression (based on string without trailing NULL)
 * `rt::JsonObject`, `J()` Memory efficient simply Json parser and composer
 * `rt::XMLParser`, `rt::XMLComposer` XML parser and composer support xpath expression
 * `rt::Buffer` Simple linear container with assuming *move* syntax